Skip to main content Skip to main navigation

 Arrangement

-The records of the American Guild of Variety Artists have been grouped into series by function and format, and where possible, arranged in rough chronological order.
-The collection has not been processed or refoldered.
-The files, in their disorder, redundancy, and gaps, reflect the sometimes chaotic administration of the union.
-The collection documents not only AGVA's history, including its internal struggles, but also its role in post-World War II popular culture.
-Historians will also find insights into the content of members' performances, their working conditions, business relations in the industry, and long-term trends in entertainment from the impact of mass media on live entertainment, to the brief vogues of "amateur hours" and go-go dancers.
-NOTE: This collection is housed offsite and advance notice is required for use.
+This collection documents not only AGVA's history, including its internal struggles, but also its role in post-World War II popular culture.
+Researchers will find insights into the content of members' performances, their working conditions, business relations in the industry, and long-term trends in entertainment from the impact of mass media on live entertainment, to the brief vogues of "amateur hours" and go-go dancers.

 Donors